 This rule is derived from Rule 34(a) F.R.App.P.
-The other details of oral argument which are covered by the remaining subdivisions of Rule 34 F.R.
-App.
-P are not in these rules and are left to local rule or order of the court
+The other details of oral argument which are covered by the remaining subdivisions of Rule 34 F.R.App.P are not in these rules and are left to local rule or order of the court.

 Rule 8013.
-Disposition of Appeal; Weight Accorded Bankruptcy Judge's Findings of Fact

-On an appeal the district court or bankruptcy appellate panel may affirm, modify, or reverse a bankruptcy judge's judgment, order, or decree or remand with instructions for further proceedings.
+Disposition of Appeal; Weight Accorded Bankruptcy Judge's Findings of Fact bankruptcy judge's judgment, order, or decree or remand with instructions for further proceedings.
 Findings of fact, whether based on oral or documentary evidence, shall not be set aside unless clearly erroneous, and due regard shall be given to the opportunity of the bankruptcy court to judge the credibility of the witnesses.